Nexplanon

 There is a slight increase risk of ovarian cysts with use of progestin only methods.
 These usually go away without treatment but can be painful.

-Nexplanon is not recommended for people who are overweight because it is unknown how effective it is in preventing pregnancy for overweight people.
+We do not know how effective Nexplanon is in preventing pregnancy for overweight people.

 Nexplanon does not protect against sexually transmitted infections including HIV.